 Where a pupil continues to make less than expected progress, despite evidence-based support and interventions that are matched to the pupils' area of need, the school will work with parents to complete an Early Help Assessment (EHA), identifying which outside agencies will be consulted.
+School may also consult with paediatricians, speech and language therapists or specialist teachers.

-Where assessment indicates that support from specialist services is required we endeavour to ensure that children receive this as quickly as possible through the EHA and parents will be kept informed at all times throughout the referral process.
+Where assessment indicates that support from specialist services is required we endeavor to ensure that children receive this as quickly as possible through the EHA and parents will be kept informed at all times throughout the referral process.